-3.4 Project Documentation
+3.5 Project Documentation

-In order to complete the project validation process, project proponents shall prepare a project description, which describes the project's GHG emission reduction or removal activities.
-In order to complete the project verification process, project proponents shall prepare a monitoring report, which describes the data and information related to the monitoring of GHG emission reductions or removals.
+epare a pr tivitier In order to complete the project validation process, project proponents must prepare a project description, which describes the project's GHG emission reduction or removal activities.
+In order to complete the project verification process, project proponents must prepare a monitoring report, which describes the data and information related to the monitoring of GHG emission reductions or removals.